 Recognizing the role that public art plays in invigorating a city and its residents, a volunteer board of arts enthusiasts and community builders formed See Art Orlando in 2011.
-See Art Orlando is a collection of eight permanent contemporary public art sculptures inspired by various elements of Orlando and embodying the diverse fabric of the city.
-Supported by private philanthropy, pieces in the collection were created by eight internationally-renowned artists, including one from Central Florida, and vary in size and medium.
+See Art Orlando is a collection of nine permanent contemporary public art sculptures inspired by various elements of Orlando and embodying the diverse fabric of the city.
+Supported by private philanthropy, pieces in the collection were created by nine renowned artists, including one from Central Florida, and vary in size and medium.
 See Art Orlando is a self guided tour.

 SCULPTURES & DESCRIPTIONS